VirtualAngel/rock-paper-scissors-JS-game/Phase_Three/readme.md

 CSS (Flexbox, Grid, or both)
 Figma (Optional)

+If you get stuck, Kevin Powell has some excellent videos on HTML and CSS on his YouTube channel: https://www.youtube.com/@KevinPowell

 1. Work off your design from Phase One.
 If you skipped this step, now is a good time to revisit it:
      Make sure your fonts are readable, and their color contrasts highly with the background.
 You can find many color contrast sites online.
 		WebAIM: https://webaim.org/resources/contrastchecker/